Skip to content

 Note

-If deployment fails, you may need to wait for the Helm timeout to expire (default: 2 minutes) to have the failure reason.
-You can configure this value in the Package or in the Release.
+If a deployment fails, you may need to wait for the Helm timeout (default: 3 minutes) to see the failure reason.
+This timeout can be configured in the Package or the Release.